-- The remainder is excluded from Grantor’s gross estate on the condition the Grantor outlives the GRAT’s term of years.
+- The remainder is excluded from the Grantor’s gross estate on the condition the Grantor outlives the GRAT term.

 - The Grantor remains liable for income tax on sales and other income within the GRAT.
-This can be an additional estate planning benefit, since having the Grantor pay the tax for the trust leaves more assets inside the trust for the beneficiaries—it is essentially an additional tax-free gift to the beneficiaries and is paid with assets that otherwise would be subject to estate tax.
+This can be an additional estate planning benefit, since having the Grantor pay the tax for the trust leaves more assets inside the trust for the beneficiaries — it is essentially an additional tax-free gift to the beneficiaries and is paid with assets that otherwise would be subject to estate tax.

 Mortality risk: Estate tax

-If the Grantor dies during the term of the trust, the assets of the trust will be included in the Grantor’s estate, based on a sophisticated tax rule that may fully nullify the anticipated tax benefits.
+If the Grantor dies during the term of the trust, the value of some or all of the assets will be included in the Grantor’s estate, based on a sophisticated tax rule that may fully nullify the anticipated tax benefits.
 Careful consideration of the Grantor’s age, health and other risk factors is important when establishing the term of the trust.

-If the assets in the GRAT decline in value below the IRS’ assumed rate of return, it will negate any tax benefits of the GRAT.
+If the assets in the GRAT decline in value below the IRS’s assumed rate of return, it will negate any tax benefits of the GRAT.
 There will be no appreciation to transfer to beneficiaries, and all property in the trust will revert to the Grantor.
-The Grantor will lose the cost of establishing the GRAT—usually the legal and accounting fees.
+However, the swap power (as noted above) may be a beneficial solution.

 - GRATs are not appropriate for generation-skipping asset transfers.
-The estate-tax inclusion period rules prevent allocating the generation-skipping tax exemption until after the expiration of the term, when the value has presumably increased.
+The estate-tax inclusion period rules prevent allocating the generation-skipping tax exemption until after the expiration of the term, and thus is on a dollar-for-dollar basis.

 - Once assets are placed within a GRAT, only the annuity is available to the Grantor.

-A well-structured GRAT can help some individuals and families transfer significant assets to their beneficiaries with no estate tax and little-to-no gift tax burden.
-GRATs are especially compelling in today’s low interest rate environment, as the current low IRS “hurdle rate” for trust asset appreciation maximizes the potential for substantial tax-free gifts.
+A well-structured GRAT can help some individuals and families transfer significant assets to their beneficiaries with no estate tax and negligible gift tax.
 To learn more about this powerful, tax-efficient wealth transfer strategy and how it might fit into your wealth and estate planning goals, please contact your Glenmede Relationship Manager or visit us at Glenmede.com.

-This material is intended to be a review of issues or topics of possible interest to Glenmede Trust Company clients and friends and it is not personalized investment, estate planning, tax or legal advice.
-Advice is provided in light of a client’s applicable circumstances and may differ substantially from this presentation.
-This material may contain Glenmede’s opinions, which may change without notice after date of publication.
-Information gathered from third-party sources is assumed reliable but is not verified.
+This presentation is intended to provide a review of issues or topics of possible interest to Glenmede Trust Company clients and friends and is not intended as investment, tax or legal advice.
+It contains Glenmede’s opinions, which may change after the date of publication.
+Information obtained from third-party sources is assumed reliable but is not verified.
 No outcome, including performance or tax consequences, is guaranteed, due to various risks and uncertainties.
 Clients are encouraged to discuss anything they see here of interest with their tax advisor, attorney or Glenmede Relationship Manager.